-Seasoned litigators and experienced negotiators, FLP Law Group LLP is a business law firm in Los Angeles, helping entrepreneurs, businesses confront their legal challenges head-on in a cost effective way.
+Seasoned litigators and experienced negotiators, FLP Law Group LLP is a business law firm in Los Angeles, helping entrepreneurs and businesses confront their legal challenges head-on in a cost-effective way.
 The firm has received the highest possible rating of “AV” for both quality and integrity from the authoritative Martindale Hubbell listing of law firms and attorneys.
-Each of our Los Angeles Bankruptcy lawyers has over 20 years of experience, with special expertise in matters involving breaches of contract, creditors’ rights, real estate, corporate governance and finance, bankruptcy, unfair competition, trademarks and trade secrets, Chapter 11, Chapter 7, antitrust, or defamation.
+Our Los Angeles Bankruptcy attorneys each have over 30 years of experience, with special expertise in business and individual Chapter 11 and Chapter 7 bankruptcy cases and related litigation, breach of contract and fraud litigation, creditors’ rights and collection matters, commercial real estate transactions and litigation matters, and corporate governance and finance.

 United States District Court Affirms Fourth Fee Order After FLP Knocked Out $5 million in Claims